 Pupils are assessed through quality questioning, discussions and observations throughout the day.
 Assessments are annotated during guided reading or one to one reading sessions.
-Phonics is formally assessed at the end of each phase taught and individual and group assessment sheets are in resource pack.
+Phonics is formally assessed at the end of each phase taught and individual and group assessment sheets are in the resource pack and are used throughout the phase and term.
+These assessments are recorded in class and on a central system to allow leadership to monitor.
+In Key Stage 2, reading is also assessed through NFER tests which offer a standardised score for teachers to use alongside the evidence gathered in classroom practise to form a well-rounded judgement of progress and attainment.
+These are discussed during termly pupil progress meetings with SLT.

-Children who did not successfully pass the Year 1 Phonics Screening Check continue to be supported and assessed throughout Year 2.
+Children who did not successfully pass the Year 1 Phonics Screening Check continue to be supported and assessed throughout Year 2 and beyond if required.

-Provision is made for children who need extra support or extension, through regular interventions and quality first teaching.
+Provision is made for children who need extra support or extension, through regular interventions and quality first teaching (particular attention paid to the lowest 20%).
 Any children who are not working at the expected level in phonics by the end of KS1, receive additional phonic intervention during KS2.
 Staff working within KS2 are supported to deliver these interventions through personalised support such as training and observations of phonics in practise.